caiobep/brilliant-challenges/README.md

 This repo contains personal code that I write in order to answer [Brilliant](https://brilliant.org/) challenges questions.
 I usually write all my notes on [Notion](https://www.notion.so/), but since I was constantly writting code, I've decided to share a little bit here

+In order to evaluate my scripts in realtime I use [Quokka](https://quokkajs.com/), which I highly recommend for scratching a solution to a problem while thinking.
+That being said, any REPL will work just fine.

 ### Warning

 - 🚫This project is not intended to be used as program.